 The cooperation between Bavaria and Quebec is based on a number of similarities between the two regions, such as their regional identity, their rich cultural heritage and their striving for innovation.

-In addition, both Bavaria and Quebec represent the second strongest region in terms of economic power and population size within their respective federal states.
+Both Bavaria and Quebec are each the second-strongest province in terms of economic power and population within their federal state.